-While iOS 11 brings a bunch of amazing new features, there’s still one feature that many users have been anticipating: A trueÂ dark mode that switches the color of interfaces from a light theme to a dark theme, thereby reducing the strain on your eyes when using your iPhone in dark environments.
+While iOS 11 includes a bunch of amazing new features, there’s still one feature that many users have been anticipating: A trueÂ dark mode that switches the color of interfaces from a light theme to a dark theme, thereby reducing the strain on your eyes when using your iPhone in dark environments.

-iOS 11 brings this feature, to a limited extent, with a new option known as ‘Smart Invert‘.
-It’s the closest thing to dark mode, but it’s not quite there yet.Â Smart Invert is an improvised version of the old “Invert Colors” feature present in iOS 10.
+iOS 11 brings this feature, to a limited extent, with a new option known as Smart Invert.
+It’s the closest thing to dark mode, but it’s not quite there yet.Â Smart Invert is an improved version of the old Invert Colors feature present in iOS 10.
 It is an Accessibility feature that reverses the color of interfaces for users with vision impairments.

 When you enable Smart Invert, it mimics the functionality of dark mode byÂ changing the color of interfaces to a darker shade.
 If you’ve been striving for a dark mode feature in iOS 11, then Smart Invert is the closest thing to fulfill your needs.Â Here’s how you can enable Smart Invert in iOS 11.

 How to Enable Smart Invert in iOS 11

-Step 1: Open the Settings app.
+Open the Settings app.

 Go toÂ General >Â Accessibility.

 Now when you open certain apps, you’ll notice that a dark theme has been applied to their interface, which mimics the functionality of dark mode.
 Some stock apps such as Settings and the Phone app look pretty good with Smart Invert enabled, though it doesn’t go well with other apps such as Safari where the color of images are also inverted.
-The Home screen also appears half-baked.